Influence of NaI background and mass on testing the DAMA modulation: Results

 The exposure mass and detector backgrounds assumed for this analysis are given in Table \ref{tab:det_ass}.
-Interestingly, despite having the lowest target mass, SABRE has the greatest sensitivity of the three new detectors to the annual modulation of these models across the full parameter space.
-This is likely due its low background, which is projected to be approximately an order of magnitude lower than that of ANAIS, the next most sensitive detector.
-Where backgrounds are of a similar scale, as for COSINE and ANAIS with 2.7 and 3.2 cpd/kg/keV respectively, the exposure mass becomes more important - here the fact that ANAIS uses almost double the mass of COSINE for analysis gives it a slight edge.
-Similarly, DAMA's exposure mass (5 times the size of SABRE's) gives it the largest sensitivity region.\\ Although increasing a detectors target mass increases the number of DM events, it will also increase the number of background events by the same scale.
-Thus although there is some improvement in sensitivity in this case, reducing the background appears to be a far more effective way of improving detector performance - at least for the standard WIMP model assumed here.
-This is what allows SABRE to approach the limit set by DAMA much closer than either ANAIS or COSINE.
+Despite having the lowest target mass, SABRE has the greatest sensitivity of the three new detectors to the annual modulation of these models across the full parameter space.
+This is due its low background, which is projected to be approximately an order of magnitude lower than that of ANAIS, the next most sensitive detector, which gives it the most competitive $\sqrt{R_b/M_E}$ value.
+This demonstrates the importance of considering the ratio of mass to background when increasing the active mass of a detector, as adding mass that has a high background can produce a detector with a larger value of $\sqrt{R_b/M_E}$, meaning the detector will take longer to produce significant results than it would with the smaller mass.
+This can also be seen in the decision made by COSINE to reduce their active mass by excluding a number of larger mass, higher background crystals \cite{Adhikari_2019}.

 The analysis described in this section is typical in the production of exclusion plots, and is the only way to compare detectors using different targets.
 The downside of this method is that it remains possible to tailor increasingly complex DM models to explain the lack of a modulating signal at detectors other than DAMA.
 To properly exclude (or support) this observation, we need to understand and compare the exclusion power of other NaI detectors for the DAMA rate, in the event they return null results.